Options for Fulfilling ORD Training Requirements

 The following online courses or conferences satisfy the ORD 3-year requirement for training in ethical principles of human research protection by VA Investigators and their research staff.

 1. ORD and Collaborative Institutional Training Initiative (CITI) have developed a training curriculum that satisfies ORD training requirements.
-With the publication of the revised VHA Handbook 1200.05, "Requirements for the Protection of Human Subjects in Research," on November 12, 2014, all individuals involved in conducting VA human subjects research are required to complete training on ethical principles on which human subjects research is to be conducted.
+VHA Directive 1200.05, "Requirements for the Protection of Human Subjects in Research," requires that all individuals involved in conducting VA human subjects research are required to complete training on ethical principles on which human subjects research is to be conducted.
 There is no longer an ORD requirement for training in Good Clinical Practices.

 ORD has now designated as "required" two of the modules that were previously in the list of electives for each stage of training.
 This does not affect any completion certificates that have already been earned, and the total number of modules required will not change.
-The minimum CITI training required to meet ORD requirements will now be as follows:
+The minimum CITI training required to meet ORD requirements is set up for each VA facility and is now as follows:

 - Refresher Training (Refresher Course).
 Learners must complete two (2) required Ethics

-To change your station's requirements in CITI, please send a request from the AO/R&D, ACOS/R&D, or R&D Coordinator to Dr. Alice Huang (firstname.lastname@example.org), including the following information:
+To change your station's options in CITI, please send a request from the AO/R&D, ACOS/R&D, or R&D Coordinator to Dr. Alice Huang (firstname.lastname@example.org), including the following information:

-2) Whether your station wants to have the renewal interval for the Human Subjects Protection course to be updated to 3 years.
-If this is done, all currently valid completion certificates will also be updated to expire 3 years from when the modules were originally completed.
+1.)
+Whether your VA facility wants to have the renewal interval for the Human Subjects Protection course changed.
+The default is annual renewal, and it may be set to any number of years up to 3 years.
+If this is done, all currently valid completion certificates will also be updated accordingly.

-3) If your VA Facility wishes to have ORD approval of the affiliate's CITI modules as meeting ORD training requirements, please submit a list of those CITI modules to both firstname.lastname@example.org and Dr. Marisue Cody at email@example.com.
+2.)
+If your VA Facility wishes to have ORD approval of the affiliate's CITI modules or training required by another federal agency as meeting ORD training requirements, please submit a list of those CITI modules to both email@example.com and VHACOORDRegulatory@va.gov.

 If you have any questions about VA human subject research training requirements, please send your questions to VHACOORDRegulatory@va.gov.

-If you have any technical problems, comments, or suggestions about the CITI site and navigation through it, please contact Dr. Mike Fallon (firstname.lastname@example.org) or Dr. Alice Huang (email@example.com).
+If you have any technical problems, comments, or suggestions about the CITI site and navigation through it, please contact Dr. George Lathrop (email@example.com) or Dr. Alice Huang (firstname.lastname@example.org).